1. Answers

 2. Setting Up an Azure Network Public IP

-2. Create the resource group: Resource groups in Azure provide a way to manage and organize related resources.
+2. Create the Resource Group: Resource groups are a way to manage and organize related Azure resources.
+They provide a logical container that helps in grouping resources for easier management and access control.

 Below is the complete code to create these resources.